 Bicycles must be kept in spaces designated for that purpose.
 Bicycles found in areas not designated below will be removed.
 Students must remove bicycles from campus when they depart.
 Those left behind will be considered abandoned and donated to local charities.
+Please note that storage and charging of all lithium-ion battery-powered vehicles including, but not limited to, e-scooters, e-bikes, and e-skateboards in residential spaces is prohibited.
 Designated spaces include: